 Residence Life Staff: Graduate assistants will be assigned to manage houses, apartments and cabins.
 All questions and concerns can be addressed with the GA members.

 Smoking: Smoking is prohibited in the house.

 Space Heaters: Space Heaters are not permitted.
-Space heaters issued by the University may be used in emergencies and with special permission from Housing & Residence Life.
+Space heaters issued by the University may be used in emergencies and with special permission from Housing & Student Life and/or the Maintenance Department.
 In the case of heating emergencies, contact the Resident Assistant to obtain a University-issued space heater.

 Student Handbook: Residents of the apartments are expected to abide by all policies outlined in the West Liberty University Handbook and all other written policies (including the Residential Living Standards) unless an exception or change to a policy has been printed in this document.